BladyBoy/Event-Logging-System/README.md

 ### Set up environment variables:

-3.Create a .env file in the root of the project with the following content:
+3. **Create a .env file in the root of the project with the following content**:

    ```bash
    MONGO_URI=mongodb://127.0.0.1:27017/eventLogs